Bread80/Datapoint2200/README.md

 # Datapoint2200
- Datapount 2200 Schematics and Documents
+ Datapoint 2200 Schematics and Documents
  ===

 Schematics for the Datapoint 2200 processor (version 1, serial) transcribed from original documents.
 Also contains various original documents.